format_list_bulleted Topic Overview

 5. Posted to PTA

-Once an expense request is fully approved and AP has processed the payment the transaction will post to the PTA(s), the status will show as Paid, and the transaction will no longer appear in aging reports.
+Once an expense request is fully approved and AP has processed the payment, the transaction status will show as Paid, the transaction will post to the PTA(s), and the transaction will no longer appear in aging reports.

-• Transaction preparers and approvers: In a single place, view all financial transactions where they are included in the workflow using Pending Transactions (available under OBI Financial Inquiry Tools).
+• Transaction preparers and approvers: View all expense requests that are pending approval and where they are included in their workflow using Pending Transactions (available under OBI Financial Inquiry Tools).

-• Financial managers and analysts: Use the OBI Expense Requests - Aging Report to identify and monitor aging expense request transactions.
+• Financial managers and analysts: Use the OBI Expense Requests - Aging Report to identify and monitor expense requests that include aging transactions.

-Prepare and approve expense request transactions in a timely manner.
+Prepare and approve expense requests in a timely manner.

 For further assistance: